THE BACKGROUND OF INTERDIP-UGANDA

 INTERDIP-UGANDA is a Pastoral programme in Uganda operating from Kampala and Wakiso Mityana, Mubende, Amudati, Mpigi and Masaka Districts.
-It was started in the year 1995 to promote peaceful co-existence through inter-religious and Intercultural Dialogue activities to promote harmony and multi-religious co-operation between people different Cultural backgrounds , Christians and other religious traditions in Uganda.
+It was started in the year 1995 to promote peaceful co-existence through inter-religious and Intercultural Dialogue activities to promote harmony and multi-religious co-operation between people of different cultural backgrounds, Christians and other religious traditions in Uganda.

 We promote Peaceful co-existence through Inter-religious and Intercultural Dialogue, harmony and multi-religious and Cultural cooperation in Uganda.
-We have Programmes on Peace and Justice , Women ‘s Programmes on Economic empowerment , Maternal Heath, We promote Peace and Human Rights we are also sensitive about issues of Climate Change and we also promote environmental Protection.
+We have Programmed on Peace and Justice, Women ‘s Programmes on Economic empowerment, Maternal Heath, We promote Peace and Human Rights we are also sensitive about issues of Climate Change and we also promote environmental Protection.
 We also work very closely with Educational Institutions, Universities, Seminaries Primary and Secondary Schools.

 We promote our Programmes in Kampala and Wakiso Mityana, Mubende, Amudati, Mpigi and Masaka Districts Districts where our Sisters serve in Uganda

 This programme was created as a means of trying to check on the adverse effects of situations characterized by disunity and violence based on especially cultures and different religious affiliations.